1 Part Course |

 • Questions

-With over 20 years training experience in financial services, Redcliffe's course trainer is well placed to support you across a range of compliance-related topics.
-He is a former Head of Education for HSBC covering the UK and Europe, responsible for regulatory and financial crime related compliance learning.
+With over 20 years of experience in financial services, Redcliffe's failure to prevent fraud training specialist is well placed to support you across a range of compliance-related topics.
+He is a former Head of Education for HSBC covering the UK and Europe, responsible for regulatory and financial crime-related compliance learning.
 His time at HSBC was during intense scrutiny from regulators and government functions during the bank’s Deferred Prosecution Agreement.

 Other roles include leading the Monitoring and Testing programme for a UK Wealth Manager, and Senior Vice President responsible for Global Risk & Compliance training at a US-based bank.
-He also worked in the Insurance Firms division at the Financial Conduct Authority (in the FSA days) where he was the divisional expert for the rules and outcomes required under the Training & Competence handbook.
+He also worked in the Insurance Firms division at the Financial Conduct Authority (FCA), as the divisional expert for the rules and outcomes required under the Training & Competence handbook.

-• Understand what constitutes the "Failure to Prevent" Fraud Offence
+• What constitutes the "Failure to Prevent" Fraud Offence

 • Determine who is liable under the new offence